 Note: You’ll find the printable home safety checklist at the end of the article.

 Avoid connecting too many devices to a single electrical circuit at the same time because that can cause an overload.
-While it’s true that the built-in circuit breaker usually shut off the power in the case of an overload, in rare cases it can lead to a fire.
+While it’s true that the built-in circuit breaker usually shuts off the power in the case of an overload, in rare cases it can lead to a fire.

 It’s also a good practice to unplug devices that are not in use.

-Power strips occasionally generate a significant amount of heat and any flammable material (like newspaper, Kleenex or rag) close to them can easily catch fire.
+Power strips occasionally generate a significant amount of heat and any flammable material (like newspaper, Kleenex, or rag) close to them can easily catch fire.